Ticket Lifecycle

 Phases: draft, execute, review, deliver, complete, blocked, cancelled.
 Use execute while actively working.

-Event types: update (default), user_follow_up (verbatim human follow-ups after the initial ticket), alert (non-blocking warnings).
+Event types: update (default), user_follow_up (verbatim human follow-ups after the initial ticket, normally posted by installed connector hooks), alert (non-blocking warnings), discussion_summary, and decision.

-# Record a verbatim follow-up from the human
+# Record a verbatim follow-up only when the connector hook is unavailable

 ovld protocol update \